illcore/Spherical_source/README.md

-# A spherical source in GEANT4
+# A solid uniform spherical source in GEANT4